Southeast Asia for Older Teens: Thailand, Laos, Vietnam and Cambodia

 How much free time do we get?

-US citizens will require visas for both countries.
-For Laos a visa can be purchased on arrival.
-Visas for Vietnam need to be be organised before arriving in Vietnam and can be applied for by mail or in person at a Vietnamese Embassy.
+Any US citizen that enters Thailand does not require a visa.
+Instead you will automatically receive a 30-day stay in the country.
+Visas for Laos and Cambodia can be purchased on arrival.
+Visas for Vietnam need to be organized before arriving in Vietnam and can be applied for by mail or in person at a Vietnamese Embassy.
 If you are coming from somewhere outside the US, please be sure to check your country specific visa requirements.

 No, our skilled staff members will help you get around and even teach you a few fun phrases!